 Traditional Costume of Switzerland for Women

 The traditional attire of Switzerland for women is quite like today’s “dirndl“, which is basically a full skirt and a tight sleeveless top.
 The top is usually white in color, and the rest of the outfit is finished with colorful decorations and accessories like stockings, buckled black slip-on shoes, and a headpiece or hat.
-Women often wore aprons around the waist to protect the clothing while working.
+Women often wore aprons around the waist to protect their clothing while working.

 Check out the pictures of the traditional clothing of Switzerland below.